kijin/pinboard-api/README.md

 This library requires PHP 5 with the cURL extension.
 SSL support must be enabled.
 This library also requires SimpleXML, which is enabled by default in most PHP 5 installations.

-Pinboard API Client for PHP is released under the [MIT License](http://opensource.org/licenses/MIT).
+This library is released under the [MIT License](http://opensource.org/licenses/MIT).
 The author is not affiliated with Pinboard in any way except as a customer.